Pylons/pyramid/docs/quick_tour.rst

 before its release.

 Our ``pyramid_jinja2_starter`` scaffold generated a ``tests.py`` module with one unit test in it.
-It also setup ``setup.py`` with test requirements:
+It also configured ``setup.py`` with test requirements:
 ``py.test`` as the test runner, ``WebTest`` for running view tests, and the ``pytest-cov`` tool which yells at us for code that isn't tested.
 The highlighted lines show this: